Common network troubleshooting tools

 Other networking tools

-The following tools can be installed on your local system or a Rackspace cloud server.
+You can install the following tools on your local system or a Rackspace cloud server.

 My traceroute (MTR) combines the functions of the traceroute and ping programs.
 MTR tracks routers on the route path by limiting the number of hops individual packets can traverse.
 It tracks the response times of hops along the route path.

-MTR is installed by default on Linux and can be installed as follows on Mac and Windows:
+MTR is installed by default on Linux, and you can install it on Mac and Windows by using the following instructions:

 brew install mtr